 Oracle Database QoS Management is not a feature to use for improving performance; the goal of Oracle Database QoS Management is to maintain optimal performance levels.
 Oracle Database QoS Management assumes that system parameters that affect both performance and availability have been set appropriately, and that they are constant.
 For example, the

-FAST_START_MTTR_TARGET database parameter controls how frequently the database writes the redo log data to disk.
+FAST_START_MTTR_TARGET database parameter controls how frequently the database writer checkpoints blocks to the data files to minimize instance recovery time.
 Using a low value for this parameter reduces the amount of time required to recover your database, but the overhead of writing redo log data more frequently can have a negative impact on the performance of your database.
 Oracle Database QoS Management does not make recommendations regarding the values specified for such parameters.

 Management for high availability encompasses many issues that are not related to workload and that cannot be affected by managing workloads.
 For example, system availability depends crucially on the frequency and duration of software upgrade events.
 System availability also depends directly on the frequency of hardware failures.
 Managing workloads cannot change how often software upgrades are done or how often hardware fails.